derekdowling/stubborn/README.md

     // Use the Stubborn Result Handler to drive your call retries ->resultHandler(
         function ($stubborn) use ($id) {
-            // fetch the latest attempt result returned from the run call
+            // fetch the latest attempt result returned from
+            // whatever you called in the the run function
             $result = $stubborn->result();

             if ($result == 'Success_Result') {